-Phil Taylor: Darts prepares to say farewell to sport's unlikely revolutionary
+Phil Taylor: Darts says farewell to sport's unlikely revolutionary

 Phil Taylor might look an unlikely revolutionary: comfortable over-belt spread, preference for polo shirts, new-build detached home just outside Stoke.
 He is darts royalty, the face of its establishment and the guts of its popular appeal.

 Neither do his 16 world titles appear to have changed him.
-As he prepares for one final tilt at the PDC crown before his retirement from competitive arrows, he is still a Burslem boy in outlook and accent, in touch with his roots not least because they are still entwined around him.
+As he retires from competitive arrows, he is still a Burslem boy in outlook and accent, in touch with his roots not least because they are still entwined around him.

 It is the circumstances surrounding him that have altered beyond imagination.
 Taylor began his career in the fags-sponsored doldrums, when darts seemed to be going the same way as greyhound racing and speedway and other 1980s second-division sporting staples.

-He will end it with the PDC World Championship like some unholy half-cut mix of seaside-town stag-do and hipster social tourism, Alexandra Palace heaving, £400,000 on offer to the winner and families at home interrupting Christmas festivities to watch on television.
+He ended it - with a 7-2 defeat to debutant Rob Cross in Monday's final - with the PDC World Championship like some unholy half-cut mix of seaside-town stag-do and hipster social tourism, Alexandra Palace heaving, £400,000 on offer to the winner and families at home interrupting festivities to watch on television.

 Much of it shouldn't make sense.
 The big darts nights out have at their heart the strange paradox you are going to watch a sport you can't actually see when you're there.